BrettlyCD/BrettlyCD.github.io/_posts/2023-11-12-power-bi-control-charts.md

             )
         )

     //Count the rows in the 7 rows up to the current rows that are above the Control Line (Window Avg).
-If it is 7 that is a psuedo 7-days in a row, equally an upshift.
+If it is 7 that is a pseudo 7-days in a row, equally an upshift.
     ```

 10. Measure Below Control Line (CL)

     ```
+    Measure Below CL = if(sum(summary_table[Yards])<[Measure Average],1,0)

+    //Flag with a 1 if the value is below the control line
     ```

 11. Measure Downshift Pseudo Tracker